 If your vehicle’s defrosters aren’t working properly, snow and ice can build up quickly on windows and mirrors and hinder visibility.
 If your window and mirror defrosters aren’t operating as they should, there are a few easy ways to troubleshoot the problem.

-An improperly installed driver floor mat may interfere with the operation of the vehicle’s brake pedal, accelerator, or clutch, which can lead to an accident.
-To help minimize this risk, use only floor mats that are the correct size and fit for your vehicle, follow the manufacturer’s instructions for installation, and keep mats in place with retention clips.
+To help minimize this risk, only use floor mats that are the correct size and fit for your vehicle, follow the manufacturer’s instructions for installation, and keep mats in place with retention clips.

 5. Gauge tire pressure.

-Proper tire pressure helps maximize your vehicle’s fuel efficiency and stability and can reduce the risk of a flat tyre or a blowout — all things that are particularly important during a long, wintery drive.
-Before you get behind the wheel, check each tire and make sure it is filled to the manufacturer’s recommended inflation pressure specified in your owners manual.
+Before you get behind the wheel, check each tire and make sure it is filled to the manufacturer’s recommended inflation pressure specified in your owner’s manual.
 Keep in mind that as the temperature drops so will tire pressure, so check your tires periodically throughout your trip.
 For the most accurate reading, wait until your car has been parked for at least three hours before checking tire pressure.

 7. Stock your vehicle with essentials.